balazs-bamer/cpp-memory-manager/README.md

     throw std::bad_alloc();
   }
   static void lock() {
-    // place to start mutual exclusion if used in multithreaded environemnt }
+    // place to start mutual exclusion if used in a multithreaded environment }
   static void unlock() {
-    // place to finish mutual exclusion if used in multithreaded environemnt }
+    // place to finish mutual exclusion if used in a multithreaded environment }
 };